giving FAQs

 How does the Athens County Foundation ensure transparency and accountability?

-The Athens County Foundation is committed to transparency and accountability in all aspects of our operations.
-We adhere to best practices in nonprofit governance and financial management, and our annual financial statements are independently audited.
-Additionally, we provide regular updates to donors, stakeholders, and the community about our activities, impact, and financial performance.
-Donors can trust that their contributions are used effectively and responsibly to benefit Athens County.
+The Athens County Foundation is committed to transparency and accountability.
+We follow best practices in governance and financial management, and our financial statements are independently audited.
+We also share regular updates on our activities, impact, and financial performance.

 Connect